-- Arranging and coordinating Wildlife Hazard Management Committee meetings. - Liaising with airline operators when necessary regarding bird/animal removal. - Formulating an Operations and Firearms Policy and annually reviewing the procedures within this policy. - When necessary, engaging the consultants to undertake professional bird surveys and recommend mitigation strategies. - Ensuring that MAPL has a current Damage Mitigation Permit.
+- Arranging and coordinating Wildlife Hazard Management Committee meetings. - Responsible for the implementation and update of the Bird and Wildlife Management Plan. - Liaising with airline operators when necessary regarding bird/animal removal. - Formulating an Operations and Firearms Policy and annually reviewing the procedures within this policy. - When necessary, engaging the consultants to undertake professional bird surveys and recommend mitigation strategies.